-WLM employs over 80 staff in a very wide range of roles.
+WLM employs up to 100 staff in a very wide range of roles.
 We value our staff as they are on the frontline of delivering our mission.
 Despite the challenges involved in our work we want to ensure that everyone working for WLM feels safe and supportive so that working for us is rewarding and fun.

 Engagement and involvement.
 WLM involves all of its staff, as well as clients and residents and volunteers, in developing its strategy.
 We have regular away days for each team which feeds into the overall strategy.

 Proper training, induction and support.
 We provide new staff with thorough inductions and invest in our staff's training and development.
 We have a Vocational Training fund to which staff can apply to help fund courses or give flexible work patterns that aid their professional development.